The ocean is vital to our planet but just as important, it is where sailors spend most of their time. How can you help?

 No sailor’s education is complete without an understanding of our impact on the oceans.
 It’s my honor to introduce you to the single best resource for ocean-friendly sailing there is: Sailors for the Sea.

 Beyond sailing, the American Sailing Association is most committed to issues revolving around protecting the oceans and waterways that we so passionately care about.
 To that end, ASA keeps a close eye on and in some cases partners with organizations that share that same concern.
 One of those is Sailors for the Sea (sailorsforthesea.org) whose proclaimed mission statement is: “Engaging, educating, inspiring, and activating the boating community to protect the waters we all love to recreate on.”

-We asked boat cleaning experts how they clean their boats and their advice might surprise you.
-Overall, each person has his own opinion how to best clean a boat, but when it comes to accomplishing the job without creating a Superfund site , here are a few universal truths.
+We asked experts how they clean their boats and their advice might surprise you.
+When it comes to accomplishing the job here are a few universal truths.

 When you take the NT3 Pledge — No Trash.
 No Trail.
 No Trace. — whether you live on a boat, along the coast, or in a landlocked state – your everyday choice to reduce your carbon footprint will benefit the ocean.

 Guest post from Sailors for the Sea.
 By:Hilary Wiech, Communications Manager and Annie Brett, Program Director Renewable energy is a hot and sometimes controversial topic on land, but within the sailing world wind generators can sometimes be seen as old news.
 It may seem silly to talk about renewable energy in the sailing world – aren’t sailboats powered by the wind after all?
 But look a little more closely, and for each sailboat on the water, there are a slew of energy consuming generators, outboards and batteries making sure we can get from point A to B. With climate change …